chaimleib/intervaltree/README.rst

        >>> sorted(t)
        [Interval(0, 10), Interval(10, 20)]

-   And we can remove only those intervals completely enveloped in a
+   We can also remove only those intervals completely enveloped in a
    range:

    .. code:: python